Jean de Carrouges: Trial by combat

 Now on foot, the knights drew swords and returned to battle.
 Le Gris, again proving stronger than his opponent, slowly gained the upper hand.
 After several minutes of engagement, Carrouges slipped and Le Gris was able to stab his rival through the right thigh.
 As the crowd gasped and murmured, Le Gris stepped back.
 Carrouges used the opportunity to grab the top of Le Gris' helmet and topple him to the ground.
 Le Gris' heavy armour prevented him from regaining his feet and Carrouges repeatedly stabbed at his floored opponent, his blows denting but not puncturing the thick plate steel.
 Realising that his sword was inadequate, Carrouges straddled Le Gris and used the handle of his dagger to smash the lock holding Le Gris' faceplate.
 Even as his opponent struggled beneath him, Carrouges broke the pin holding the lock and tore his faceplate off, exposing Le Gris.
 Carrouges demanded that Le Gris admit his guilt.
 Le Gris refused and cried out "In the name of God and on the peril and damnation of my soul, I am innocent".
 Unable to obtain a confession (which would have condemned Le Gris anyway), Carrouges drove a dagger through Le Gris' neck, killing him nearly instantly.

 Standing over his vanquished opponent, Carrouges remained on the field as the crowd cheered him and pages rushed to bind his wound.
 He then kneeled before the King, who presented him with a prize of a thousand francs in addition to a royal income of 200 francs a year.
 Only then did he greet his wife in an emotional scene before the thousands of spectators.
 With the crowd following in a great procession, Jean and Marguerite de Carrouges then rode from the abbey to the cathedral of Notre-Dame de Paris, to give thanks for the victory.

-A few weeks after the duel, Parlement awarded Carrouges a further six thousand livres in gold and a position within the Royal Household.
+A few weeks after the duel, Parliament awarded Carrouges a further six thousand livres in gold and a position within the Royal Household.
 Such rewards enabled Carrouges to begin further legal action, attempting to exert his earlier claim to Aunou-le-Faucon.
 However, the land which Carrouges so coveted remained beyond his reach.
 Count Pierre, who held the land, never forgave Carrouges for the death of his favourite advisor and held the estates from him in court.